 The Internal Revenue Service regulations limit the amount participants may contribute annually to tax-advantaged retirement plans and imposes substantial penalties for violating contribution limits.
-TSACG monitors 403(b) plan contributions and notifies the employer in the event of an excess contribution.
+U.S. OMNI & TSACG Compliance Services monitors 403(b) plan contributions and notifies the employer in the event of an excess contribution.

-THE BASIC CONTRIBUTION LIMIT FOR 2019 IS \$19,000.
+THE BASIC CONTRIBUTION LIMIT FOR 2022 IS \$20,500.

-Additional provisions allowed:
+Additional provisions allowed if selected by the employer: